Base Interest Rate of 8% for Capital Projects and 10% for Working Capital Line

 Safe Harbor Statement

 This news release contains forward-looking statements, including statements regarding assumptions, projections, expectations, targets, intentions or beliefs about future events or other statements that are not historical facts.
-Forward-looking statements in this news release include, without limitation, statements relating to the development and construction of the carbon sequestration facilities, biogas lagoon digesters, biogas cleanup and compression unit, construction and operation of the biogas pipeline, our compliance with governmental programs, the consummation of the new debt financing on the terms and conditions set forth herein, our ability to obtain additional funding for our projects, and our ability to access markets and funding to execute our business plan.
+Forward-looking statements in this news release include, without limitation, statements relating to the development and construction of the Keyes plant upgrades, sustainable aviation fuel and renewable diesel plant and carbon sequestration facilities, our compliance with governmental programs, the use of proceeds with respect to the new credit facilities, the total availability under our credit facilities, the conversion of memorandum of understandings with respect to SAF to signed agreements, and our ability to access markets and funding to execute our business plan.
 Words or phrases such as “anticipates,” “may,” “will,” “should,” “believes,” “estimates,” “expects,” “intends,” “plans,” “predicts,” “projects,” “showing signs,” “targets,” “view,” “will likely result,” “will continue” or similar expressions are intended to identify forward-looking statements.
 These forward-looking statements are based on current assumptions and predictions and are subject to numerous risks and uncertainties.
 Actual results or events could differ materially from those set forth or implied by such forward-looking statements and related assumptions due to certain factors, including, without limitation, competition in the ethanol, biodiesel and other industries in which we operate, commodity market risks including those that may result from current weather conditions, financial market risks, customer adoption, counter-party risks, risks associated with changes to federal policy or regulation, and other risks detailed in our reports filed with the Securities and Exchange Commission, including our Annual Report on Form 10-K for the year ended December 31, 2020 and in our subsequent filings with the SEC.
 We are not obligated, and do not intend, to update any of these forward-looking statements at any time unless an update is required by applicable securities laws.